mcidclan/atomic-point-of-view/README.md

 ____________________________
 projection-depth: .........
 Value used to pre-render the region with projection
 ____________________________
-anti-aliasing .............
+enable-anti-aliasing ......
 Pre-render with the anti-aliasing filter on
 anti-aliasing-threshold: ..
 Threshold between the edges and the surrounding
 blur-smooth-matrix: .......
 blur-mode: ................